EduardBargues/cicd-template/README.md

 ## How to contribute?

-- Open a pull request against the main branch: https://github.com/EduardBargues/cicd-template/pulls
+- Open a pull request against the main branch (from a forked repo :) ): https://github.com/EduardBargues/cicd-template/pulls